Saipriya7890/SIMPLE-BANK-APPLICATION/README.md

 Contributions are welcome!
 If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.

 ## Credits
-This project is created by Kalutu Daniel.
+This project is created by Chilukuri Saipriya.